relu/kubernetes-workshop-rubyalacluj/README.md

 ## Create a namespace

+A namespace represents a means of partitioning a kubernetes cluster.
+Most Kubernetes objects are namespaced, with the exception of namespaces themselves, persistent volumes and cluster nodes.

 We'll use this namespace to create resources inside it and once we're done we'll be able to quickly clean everything up by deleting the namespace which will also delete all resources contained in it.